Mariners sweep Pirates with 6-5 win | Devdiscourse

 Nola earlier had an RBI single.
 Long added a two-run single, and Braden Bishop hit an RBI single for Seattle (65-88), which has won five straight.
-Jake Elmore drove in two runs with a double and single, Joe Musgrove hit an RBI double, and Elias Diaz and Kevin Newman each hit RBI singles for the Pirates (65-88), who have lost six in a row.
+Jake Elmore drove in two runs with a double and single, starting pitcher Joe Musgrove and Elias Diaz each hit RBI doubles, and Kevin Newman had an RBI single for the Pirates (65-88), who have lost six in a row.

 Seattle starter Yusei Kikuchi pitched four innings, giving up four runs and eight hits, with one strikeout and one walk.
 Brandon Brennan (3-6) pitched a scoreless 10th.
 Erik Swanson pitched the bottom of the 11th for his first career save.